 FLORENCE MICHELANGELO TOUR: ALL ABOUT THE MAESTRO

-With the Florence Michelangelo Tour you’ll discover the genius of Michelangelo Buonarroti, who mainly made sculptures in Florence, even though his name is universally bound to the frescos of the Sistine Chapel in Rome.
+With the Florence Michelangelo Tour we’ll discover the genius of Michelangelo Buonarroti, who mainly made sculptures in Florence, even though his name is universally bound to the frescos of the Sistine Chapel in Rome.
 Sculptor, painter, architect and poet, he realized that the sculpture, more than any other form of art, is able to transmit a deep emotion through the matter.
 Michelangelo actually considered the sculpture like the art of taking off, to unveil the soul of the stone.
 His works are kept in three of the most important museums in the city: the Bargello National Museum, the Accademia Gallery and the Medici Chapels (New Sacristy).

-MICHELANGELO AT ACCADEMIA GALLERY AND BARGELLO MUSEUM
+FLORENCE MICHELANGELO TOUR: ACCADEMIA GALLERY AND BARGELLO MUSEUM

 Michelangelo’s David at Accademia Gallery is the emblem of Florence.
 Seeing the statue of David by Michelangelo is a dream that comes true.
 Take your time to observe the perfection of the body, with his muscles and tendons, veins and wrinkles, from every angle.
 Each perspective gives different emotions.
 The museum also houses Michelangelo’s famous and unfinished Prigioni, which were commissioned for the tomb of Giulio II and are still trapped in the unfinished marble.